vivi-music/web/README.md

 npm run dev
 ```
 Open http://localhost:5173 in your browser.

+4. Deployment: For instructions on how to deploy this site to GitHub Pages, please refer to the Deployment Guide [DEPLOY.md](.DEPLOY.md).

 ## 📦 Building for Production
 To create an optimized production build: